Cohomology of semisimple local systems and the Decomposition theorem: Introduction

-We give a very brief history of the Decomposition Theorems (see \cite{Sabbah} for a more detailed account).
-The Decomposition Theorem of Beilinson-Bernstein-Deligne-Gabber \cite{BBD}, a foundational result describing the topology of algebraic maps, says that the statement of Sabbah's Decomposition Theorem is true for the constant local system $\mathbb{C}$ and any proper map between algebraic varieties.
-In fact, inspired by the Theorem of BBDG and Saito's Decomposition Theorem for pure Hodge modules \cite{Saito88}, Kashiwara \cite{Kashiwara96} conjectured that the Decomposition Theorem should hold for arbitrary semisimple holonomic $D$-modules, which are analogues of the pure complexes in \cite{BBD} and the pure Hodge modules in \cite{Saito88}.
+To conclude the introduction, let us give a very brief historical discussion of the Decomposition Theorems (see \cite{Sabbah} for a more detailed account).
+The Decomposition Theorem of Beilinson-Bernstein-Deligne-Gabber \cite{BBD}, says that Theorem \ref{thm:main} holds for the constant local system $\mathbb{C}$ and any proper map between algebraic varieties.
+Inspired by the Theorem of BBDG and M. Saito's Decomposition Theorem for Hodge modules \cite{Saito88}, Kashiwara \cite{Kashiwara96} conjectured that the Decomposition Theorem should hold for arbitrary semisimple holonomic $\sD$-modules.

-Sabbah \cite{Sabbah} established Kashiwara's conjecture in the case of semisimple local systems.
-Sabbah's proof drew on his theory of polarizable twistor $D$-modules.
-The main idea is that semisimple local system on smooth projective varieties give rise to polarizable twistor $D$-modules.
-Afterwards Sabbah proved a Decomposition Theorem in the category of polarizable twistor $D$-modules, by extending Saito's method in \cite{Saito88}.
-Finally, he translated the results back to get the Decomposition Theorem for semisimple local systems.

-Building on Sabbah's work, T. Mochizuki first proved Kashiwara's conjecture for semisimple perverse sheaves in \cite{Mochizuki1,Mochizuki2}, and later he established the full conjecture in \cite{Mochizuki3}, using his seminal work of harmonic bundles on smooth quasi-projective varieties.
-Meanwhile, Kashiwara's conjecture for semisimple perverse sheaves was also proved by Drinfeld \cite{Drinfeld}, Gaitsgory \cite{Gaitsgory}, B\"{o}ckle-Khare \cite{BK} using results from the Langlands program.
+Theorem \ref{thm:main}, originally due to Sabbah \cite{Sabbah}, establishes Kashiwara's conjecture for semisimple local systems.
+Sabbah's proof drew on his deep theory of polarizable twistor $\sD$-modules.
+The main idea is that semisimple local systems on smooth projective varieties underlie polarizable twistor $\sD$-modules, where Sabbah proved a Decomposition Theorem in this category by extending Saito's method in \cite{Saito88}.
+This allows him to translate the results back to get the Decomposition Theorem for semisimple local systems.
+Building on Sabbah's work, T. Mochizuki established the full Kashiwara's conjecture using his seminal work of harmonic bundles on quasi-projective varieties \cite{Mochizuki1,Mochizuki2,Mochizuki3}.
+Meanwhile, Kashiwara's conjecture for semisimple perverse sheaves was also proved by Drinfeld \cite{Drinfeld}, Gaitsgory \cite{Gaitsgory}, B\"{o}ckle-Khare \cite{BK} using arithmetic methods.

-There are other approaches to various versions of Decomposition Theorems.
-Recently, Bhatt-Lurie \cite{BL} constructed a $p$-adic Riemann-Hilbert functor from certain constructible sheaves to filtered $D$-modules, and then deduced the Decomposition Theorem for filtered $D$-modules from the Theorem of BBDG.
-Budur-Wang \cite{BW} used absolute sets to deduce the Decomposition Theorem for semisimple perverse sheaves of rank one from the Theorem of BBDG.
-El Zein-L\^{e}-Ye \cite{ELY} gave another proof of the Decomposition Theorem for intermediate extensions of polarized variations of Hodge structures using a local purity theorem.
+There are other approaches to Decomposition Theorems.
+Recently, Bhatt-Lurie \cite{BL} construct a $p$-adic Riemann-Hilbert functor from certain constructible sheaves to filtered $\sD$-modules, and then deduce the Decomposition Theorem for filtered $\sD$-modules of geometric origin from BBDG.
+Budur-Wang \cite{BW} used absolute sets to deduce the Decomposition Theorem for rank one perverse sheaves from the Theorem of BBDG.
+El Zein-L\^{e}-Ye \cite{ELY} gave another proof for the case of intermediate extensions of polarizable variations of Hodge structures using a local purity theorem.